 Maybe it’s my age showing, but I would prefer to have data on hard drives that I control.
 That I own.

-The idea of entrusting everything — from my photographs to the manuscript of my book — to an unknown server somewhere in the world scares the Hell out of me.
+The idea of entrusting everything — from my photographs to the manuscript of my book — to an unknown server somewhere in the world scares me.
 What if the building in which the server storing my stuff burns down?
 Gets hit by a terrorist attack?
 Taken down by hackers?
 You have no way of knowing what country your data is in, how stable its government is, or how good an infrastructure it maintains.
 You financial data could be in Pakistan, Indonesia, or Kuala Lampur.
 Or next door.

 Is there a compromise possible?
 Because when I think about entrusting everything to a cloud, I begin to twitch.